Neamar/KISS/qa-suite.md

 * [ ] Select a search provider.
 Ensure it is available in search
 * [ ] Reset search providers.
 Ensure only default providers are visible
 * [ ] Delete a search provider.
 Ensure it is not available in search anymore
 * [ ] Disable search providers.
+Disable minimalistic mode.
 Enter a query with no results.
 Help text is displayed.
 * [ ] Disable search providers.
 Enable minimalistic mode.
 Enter a query with no results.
 Nothing is displayed

 ### Advanced settings